 Now that you signed-up for the Olympics, what next?

-Teams can come from academic institutions, industry, government labs, school groups—anyone with a fungus to enter in the games and a place to conduct the experiments.
+Teams can come from academic institutions, industry research labs, government labs, school groups — anyone with a fungus to enter in the games and a place to conduct the experiments.
 All teams must submit full strain information on the fungus they enter, agree with uploading their images to the cloud, and agree to the publication of the data generated.
 We plan to prepare a manuscript describing the results of the Fungus Olympic competition.
 All teams will be contacted to see if they wish to participate in the analysis of Fungus Olympic data and writing process.
 Those who make a substantial contribution will be included as authors, others will be acknowledged.
 We hope to award prizes in for the winners in various categories.
 We are still seeking sponsorship, so don’t yet have details on what the prizes will be, in addition to awesome bragging rights, of course.

-Sponsors and supporters of the 2020 Fungus Olympics
+Sponsors of the 2018 Fungus Olympics